720 State St, Hanson, MA 02341, USA

 Together with the Tucker Preserve, the Indian Head River Trails, and Luddam’s Ford in both Pembroke and Hanover, the Rocky Run Conservation Area is part of a network of trails that leads up one side and down the other side of the Indian Head River.
 The 4-mile hike can be physically demanding — some of the ridges are steep!
 It can also be confusing, as some of the trails are not well-marked.
 However, once you know the route, it is a fascinating place to explore.
 Walking in the lowlands, it’s easy to imagine how the once-dammed river flowed through this valley.

 Habitats and Wildlife

 Rocky Run provides refuge for forest species typical to the South Shore.
-Raccoons like to be near water like the Indian Head River, where they can scavenge for food like herring.
-Animals like opossums and coyotes make their homes in the rocky outcrops and crevices.
+Otters, mink, and fisher cats like to be in or near water like the Indian Head River, where they can scavenge for food like herring and freshwater mussels.
+Animals like deer, opossums and coyotes make their homes in the rocky outcrops and crevices.